particle-iot/docs/src/content/reference/device-os/firmware.md

 On the Argon, Boron, and Xenon, WKP is pin D8.

 On the B Series SoM, WKP is pin A7 in Device OS 1.3.1 and later.
 In prior versions, it was D8.

+On the Tracker SoM WKP is pin A7/D7.

 {{/if}}

 ---